MikiSatoGit/CUI_Scheduler/readme.md

 *For Display Items*
 - list : show title list
 - all : show all tasks
-- chart : create gannt chart
+- chart : create ganntchart and open in browser
+- update : update ganntchart

 *For New Task*
 - add : add main task